Update : Nov. 09, 2013

 Though many linked note-type ETFs invest in linked notes which have a high convertibility close to their maturity date, the base value of the ETF may decline due the linked note’s price dropping or being nullified as a result of bankruptcy or deterioration of financial situation on the part of the linked note’s issuer.

 When investing in linked note-type ETFs, it is important to confirm the health of the linked note’s issuer financial institution (for example, financial conditions, credit rating, etc.) and appropriately understand the credit status of such issuer.

-As of July 2013, there are 9 linked note-type ETFs listed on TSE.
 The underlying issues and their credit ratings are disclosed in the securities registration statement of the ETFs and monthly reports.
 Investors should remain conscious of this information when investing.